Virtual Q&As and Events

 - Episodes screened must have aired during our eligibility period – January 1, 2020 - February 28, 2021.

 - Clip or sizzle reels are only approved for screening on a case-by-case basis, depending on the Q&A format, please contact the Awards Office for approval.

 Filming or Streaming Q&A Panels

-- If planning to film or stream a Q&A, you must first clear with the Awards Office and sign a Q&A coverage agreement.
+- Any recording and/or streaming of a Q&A must first be cleared with the Awards Office and requires a signed Q&A coverage agreement.

 SAG Awards Nominating Committee screenings may be shared with other industry voting groups (All Guild, PGA, WGA, DGA, etc.).

 Event Invitations & Confirmations

 The SAG Awards will send out invitations for virtual Q&As and events via E-Blast to Nominating Committee members or our SAG Awards RSVP (wide) list.

 Member RSVP confirmation emails are required for each event.
 Please include the following details:

 - Link or access to view content - if applicable